-The global power bank market reached a value of around US$ 12 Billion in 2019.
+The global power bank market reached a value of US$ 12 Billion in 2020.
 Power banks are portable chargers that are designed for recharging electronic gadgets on the go.
 They can range from pocket-sized, slim devices to larger and higher-capacity chargers.
 Owing to their convenient nature, power banks are used for charging various devices, such as tablets, portable speakers, laptops, mobile phones and cameras.
 Depending on the budget limits and power requirement of the user, portable chargers are available in varied shapes and sizes.
 Generally made from Lithium-Ion (Li-Ion) and Lithium-Polymer (Li-Po) batteries, these chargers are categorized as universal/standard, and solar power bank.
 The standard or universal charger can be charged through conventional USB sources, whereas solar power banks can use both USB chargers and sunlight.

 Breakup by Product Type:

 Currently, portable power banks are mostly preferred by consumers.

 The majority of the power banks consist of lithium-ion batteries.

 Breakup by Power Rating:

 Presently, 8,001 mAh – 20,000 mAh is the largest segment.

 Breakup by Application:

 At present, most power banks are used for charging smartphones.

 On a regional basis, Asia Pacific is the biggest market for power banks, accounting for the largest market share.
 It can be attributed to the increasing sales of smartphones and other portable devices across the region.